wickedOne/gitlab-perl-helpers/doc/PHPUnit.md

 this script assumes the presence of composer at the usual location and the CODEOWNERS file in the root directory of you project. though both paths are configurable in the `coverage2codeowner.pl` file, for now no plans to make that configurable or accept them as input parameters.

+> [!CAUTION]
+> the `GPH::Composer.pm` module requires either an optimised or an authoritative classmap file so make sure to generate one of those in your configuration (see example below).

+> [!NOTE]
-**note:** the script _does not_ alter how your test suite runs in any way (so no run filters are applied), it just filters the output and re-calculates the summary. this way the other coverage artifacts (junit & xml) can be used by for example infection (see below)
+> the script _does not_ alter how your test suite runs in any way (so no run filters are applied), it just filters the output and re-calculates the summary. this way the other coverage artifacts (junit & xml) can be used by for example infection (see [Infection](Infection.md)).

 ### example config